 CALL FOR SUBMISSIONS.
 ISSUE 1: MIGRATION AND MOVEMENT

 In addition to our rolling submissions, our first issue to be published June 2021 will focus on Migration and Movement.
-Send us your essays, creative nonfiction, short stories, flash fiction, and poems that connect the decolonial project with topics such as migration, immigration, forced removal, the Middle Passage, the Great Migration, Windrush, The Wall, gentrification, etc. Writers may submit writing in more than one genre but may only submit one essay, short story, poem, piece of creative nonfiction or flash fiction.
-Maximum words for prose is 3000.
-Submissions will be accepted from January 11 to March 31, 2021.
+Send us your artwork, photography, or illustration that connects the decolonial project with topics such as migration, immigration, forced removal, the Middle Passage, the Great Migration, Windrush, The Wall, gentrification, etc. Submit a maximum of two pieces.
+See art guidelines below.
+Submissions will be accepted from April 12 to May 31, 2021.

 We accept simultaneous submissions, but please inform us that you are submitting with Decolonial Passage and with another publisher.
 Also, please inform us immediately if your work has been accepted elsewhere.